 U-Bahn-Museum.
 An exhibition of signals, signage, ticket machines and other metro-related objects.
 Historical trains are used on special tours.
 Since 1999.
 Location: Abandoned control centre in a metro station.
 At Olympia-Stadion metro station.
 Hours (check before visiting): On the second Saturday of each month 10:30 to 16:00.
 Admission: 2 EUR.
 Reference: ag-berliner-u-bahn.de (official website). bvg.de.

 S-Bahn-Museum.
-An exhibition of commuter metro-related objects such as signals and signage as well as historical photos and descriptions on display charts.
-Since 1997.
+Thousands of artifacts from the unsteady history of Berlin's commuter metro between world war, cold war, re-unification and today.
+Everything outside the showcases may be touched.
+The permanent exhibition is being continuously updated.
+Since 1996.
 Location: Unused transformer substation.
 Address: Rudolf-Breitscheid-Straße 203, 14482 Potsdam.
-At Griebnitzsee (S-Bahn) metro station.
+At Griebnitzsee (S7) metro station.
 Hours (check before visiting): April through November on the second weekend of each month, Saturday and Sunday 11:00 to 17:00.
-Admission: 1.80 EUR.
+Admission: 2 EUR.
+Features: Special exhibitions, museum shop, guided tours upon appointment.
 Reference: s-bahn-museum.de (official website).

 Berlin had 15 stations in the middle of the city closed after the wall went up in 1961, but these have now all re-opened since 1989.
 The sections of the Western network that passed under East Berlin were: Stadtmitte to Schwartzkopffstr. (line U6), Bernauer Str. to Heinrich-Heine-Str. (line U8), Potsdamer Platz to Nordbahnhof (lines S1, S2).
 During that period, all trains on those lines were pulling slowly through the dimly lit stations, where occasionally one or two armed GDR soldiers could be seen guarding the empty platforms.